The Magic of Theatre

 and am transported to faraway places and times, introduced to characters that can be eerily familiar or exotic and strange.

-For the past two years, The Murray Theatre at Ruth Eckerd Hall has been a magical place and home to a professional theatre company, Hat Trick Theatre.
+The Murray Theatre at Ruth Eckerd Hall has been a magical place and home to a professional theatre company, Hat Trick Theatre.
 Hat Trick has brought gut-busting comedies, chilling thrillers, emotional dramas and historical adventures to life within the confines of the Murray Theatre.

 Long before a single ticket is sold, the production staff - director, costume set and lighting designers, stage manager and producer - gather to set the foundations of the show.
 When all of these elements are determined, they focus on creating the production.